8Crafter-Studios/image-corruptor/README.md

 Options:
   -o, --out=<directory>             The directory to place the corrupted images in.
 Default is "./corruptedImages".
-  -s, --scale=<scale>               The scale of the pixels, this specifies the size of each pixel corruption, settings this to 4 would make each corruption apply to a 4x4 pixel area, setting this to a larger value may reduce file size, this will not affect the width or height of the image.
+  -s, --scale=<scale>               The scale of the pixels, this specifies the size of each pixel, setting this to a larger value may reduce file size, this will not affect the width or height of the image.
 If not provided, the scale will be 1.
 Format should be "scaleX:scaleY" or "scale".
   -rc, --replace-chance=<chance>    Set the chance of replacing a pixel with a random pixel, should be a float between 0 and 1 (inclusive).
 Default is 0.1.
   -ie, --ignore-empty               Do not corrupt pixels that have all channels set to 0.
   -ii, --ignore-invisible           Do not corrupt pixels that have the alpha channel set to 0.